 This is not an exhaustive list of changes to the scheme and further information can be found in the full RHI consultation response available on the Department of Business Energy and Industrial Strategy (DBEIS) website.

 If you have any further questions at this stage then please find details in the full RHI consultation response

 If you have questions about the policy decisions made in the consultation response you can contact BEIS at email@example.com or 020 7215 5000.

 If you have questions about an existing DRHI application or a system already approved for DRHI payments please contact Ofgem eServe, the scheme administrators, at 0300 003 0744 between 9:00am-5:00pm Monday-Friday or at firstname.lastname@example.org.

 Further information about the domestic Renewable Heat Incentive can be found on this page.
 Please note that all of the information below is subject to change while updates are made regarding the consultation response announcement.
 We will update this page shortly.

 RHI cash payments are made quarterly over seven years.
 The amount you receive will depend on a number of factors - including the technology you install, the latest tariffs available for each technology and - in some cases - metering.

-You can estimate how much money you could earn through RHI using the Department of Energy and Climate Change (DECC)’s RHI payment calculator.
+You can estimate how much money you could earn through RHI using the Department for Business, Energy and Industrial Strategy's RHI payment calculator.

 Please note there are some elements that could affect RHI payment.